 As a vast majority of organizations trains the autism service dogs to serve children and family, so adults with autism may find it difficult to match and coordinate with a service dog.
 To find Autism service dogs for adults is a long and expensive process, but for most people, it’s worth the time and expense.

 Why are Service Dogs best for Autistic People?

 Autism service dog abilities are amazing and they can help autistic people to make their life easier.
 If you’re not familiar with the benefits of autism service dogs, there are few-

 Makes social situations easier

 When an autistic individual has a service dog, people around him become curious about the dog.
 And this makes easier for them to talk to people.
 A dog will help him gain confidence in speaking to people they don’t know well.

 Wandering is the constant concern of parents having an autistic child.
 Service dogs go through special training to prevent wandering.
 If a child tries to do so, the dog will intervene by circling around them and barking to alert family members.

 Helps to reduce anxiety.

-Children on Autism spectrum find it difficult to make friends.
-In this situation, service dog proves to be the great companion.
+Children on the Autism spectrum find it difficult to make friends.
+In this situation, a service dog proves to be a great companion.
 They become a source of comfort for these people.

 A case study on the Experience of families with Autism assistance dogs